gboehl/econpizza/docs/guide/the_yaml.rst

             y: .33
             pi: 1.02^.25

-        init_guesses: # the default initial guess is always 1.1
+        init_guesses: # the default initial guess for values not specified here is always 0.95
             chi: 6

 Finally, the ``steady_state`` block allows to fix parameters and, if desired, some steady state values, and provide initial guesses for others.
-Note that the default initial guess for any variable/parameter not specified here will be ``1.1``.
+Note that the default initial guess for any variable/parameter not specified here will be ``0.95``.

 YAML: heterogeneous agent models